'Horsemeat burger' tests prompt Irish food plant suspension

 But all ingredients in burgers sourced from Irish suppliers had tested negative for horse DNA, he said.

 A statement released from his department added: "Thirteen samples of finished burgers were tested for the presence of equine DNA.

 "Nine have tested positive for traces of equine DNA and another four have tested negative.

-"The minister and the FSAI have repeated their clear statement that there is no concern from a food safety perspective."'Matter of criminality'
+"The minister and the FSAI have repeated their clear statement that there is no concern from a food safety perspective."

 Positive samples are set to be analysed further, in order to quantify the percentage of horsemeat present.

 Meanwhile, the Food Minister in Westminster, David Heath, said on Thursday that the contamination of meat sold in the UK and Ireland was "almost certainly a matter of criminality" and it was possible prosecutions could take place.

 The supermarkets involved in selling contaminated products have said they are looking into the matter and have withdrawn affected items.